JasonPBennett/BENG183_FinalSubmission/GROUP25_Final_Project.md

 # Visualizing Metagenomic Data
-[Phinch](https://phinch.org) is a data visualization tool that’s used to quickly analyze complex genomic datasets.
+[Phinch](https://phinch.org) is a data visualization tool that’s used to quickly analyze complex genomic datasets [1].
 Phinch is used primarily for metagenomic datasets, and is used to determine the composition of species in these particular datasets.
 Phinch has several visualizations for datasets that are publication-ready.
 One visualization is the **taxonomy bar chart**, which allows users to see the abundance of certain taxa in each sample.
 Another chart that can be used is the **bubble chart**, where the circle size is positively correlated with the abundance of a given taxon.
 Additionally, Phinch is capable of displaying a **sankey diagram**, which organizes taxa abundance in samples hierarchically by taxonomy.
 Phinch is a neat tool that can be used to take a glance at your data without the need for heavy programming knowledge.